 BE Pilots

 School Bus Vehicle-to-Grid

-To assess and demonstrate the viability of implementing vehicle-to-grid technology with electric school buses (ESBs) and showcase the technology’s potential to leverage ESBs as viable energy storage sources while achieving balance on the grid.
+To assess and demonstrate the viability of implementing vehicle-to-grid (V2G) technology with electric school buses (ESBs) and showcase the technology’s potential to leverage ESBs as viable energy storage sources while achieving balance on the grid.

-Lead Partners: Resource Innovations, DNV Energy Insights
+Lead Vendors: Resource Innovations, DNV Energy Insights

 Submetering

-Understand and evaluate the feasibility of using the capabilities inherent in electric vehicle service equipment (EVSE) to act as a submeter for utility billing purposes, establishing a preferred set of standards and criteria to qualify chargers as submeters with sufficient accuracy for ComEd billing
+Understand and evaluate the feasibility of using the capabilities inherent in electric vehicle service equipment (EVSE) to act as a submeter for utility billing purposes, establishing a preferred set of standards and criteria to qualify chargers as submeters with sufficient accuracy for ComEd billing.

+BE Pilots